-By Winston Law Group in Estate Planning & Asset Protection, Estate Tax Planning
+By admin in Estate Planning & Asset Protection, Estate Tax Planning

 In order to explain how a traditional surviving spouse IRA operates, you must first understand how it would work for you during your lifetime.
 Funds that you have contributed to your traditional IRA investment account are untaxed earnings, and will be allowed to grow with investment income, which will then be taxed together as ordinary income upon withdrawal.